cantora/avr-depo/README.md

 ##overview
-avr-depo helps mitigate ["password hell"](https://en.wikipedia.org/wiki/Password_fatigue) by generating derived passwords using a master password combined with an 'alias', and a 'name'.
-Usually 'name' will be the name or a particular service or website.
-The 'alias' can be used to maintain different accounts/passwords for the same service/website using different identities.
+avr-depo helps mitigate ["password hell"](https://en.wikipedia.org/wiki/Password_fatigue) by generating derived passwords using a master password combined with an *alias* and a *name*.
+Usually *name* will be the name of a particular service or website.
+The *alias* can be used to maintain different accounts/passwords for the same service/website using different identities.
-For example, one could use a 'work' alias for all work related passwords (alias can be left blank, which can be considered the 'default' identity).
+For example, one could use a 'work' alias for all work related passwords (*alias* can be left blank, which could be considered the 'default' identity).
-Deterministic algorithms are used to password generation such that given the same master password, alias and name, avr-depo will generate the same output password.
+Deterministic algorithms are used for password generation such that given the same master password, *alias* and *name*, avr-depo will generate the same output password.
 This means that the passwords are not stored anywhere, but remain accessible to only the person who knows the master password.

 ##target platforms
-Only the Arduino platform is currently supported.
+Only the [Arduino](http://arduino.cc/) platform is currently supported.

 ##project status
 The arduino firmware is currently only a proof of concept.
 Some